 Ask anyone who knows me and they’ll tell you how enthusiastic I am.
 I’m also very open.
 So if I’m feeling enthusiastic about something in particular, chances are you’ll hear about it.
 And since every man’s blog is his castle, if I want to enthuse about something here, I think will.
 Openly and without apology.
-Even when it’s one of my plants.
-Which Storm agapanthus is.
+Even when it’s one of my plants, which Storm agapanthus is.
+(You’ll see from the video above that Phillip Townshend, our Operations Director, is equally enthusiastic about Storm!)

 The point is, we always knew this particular variety, spotted in the field on a plant finding mission a few years back, was going to be a winner.
 But what I’ve only just realised is just how much of a winner it has turned out to be.
 And the proof is in the fact that I see it everywhere, and every-how.
 Let me share the list with you.